-Lobby Planet Paris
+Lobby Planet Paris A guide to corporate COP21

 A guide including info on key climate criminals, maps of lobbying hotspots and a section on COP21 sponsors.